alyssabenipayo/guides-toc/survey.md

       href: "#build-report-in-google-data-studio"
     - title: "Additional Resources"
       href: "#additional-resources"
-preview: "Google Analytics includes a number of tools that allow individuals and teams to capture and analyze different types of data.
-These tools are especially valuable when it comes to survey-based user research."
 overview: "Google Analytics includes a number of tools that allow individuals and teams to capture and analyze different types of data.
 These tools are especially valuable when it comes to survey-based user research.

 This guide will walk through the integration of Google Forms, Google Sheets, and Google Data Studio in order to visualize a set of user survey data.